 Indeed, nobody knows your members' and managers' needs better than you.
 Maybe you have even reviewed a couple of workspace booking software options and their features didn't match all your requirements.
 If you believe that only a custom coworking app can make all parties involved happy (members, managers, investors), you are at the right place.
 Read on to avoid a costly mistake and massive disappointment.

-One more question to consider is: Are your requirements so unique that nobody in the whole world can meet them?
+A couple more questions to consider are: Are your requirements so unique that nobody in the whole world can meet them?
 What problems are you looking to solve with coworking space management software?

 If you are a software engineer and clearly understand the process of custom software development, if you are sure that your discourse app will be able to compete with world analogs, if constant maintenance doesn’t seem an issue as well, just go ahead and build it.